mk-gg/roblox-account-manager/README.md

 - UI improvements
 - Cookie storage security

+## Anti-Virus or Unknown Publisher

+You might encounter a warning from your anti-virus or a prompt about an "Unknown Publisher."
+This happens because the application isn't digitally signed with a certificate. 💸 Certificates cost a fortune, and I’m just a humble dev trying to make tools.

+> [!NOTE]
+> Some antivirus programs may flag this app as a false positive.
+This is a common issue with unsigned executables.
+Feel free to check the source code if you want peace of mind!

 ## Contributing

 This project welcomes contributions and suggestions.
 Feel free to submit a pull request!